ctglab/ReViewCNV/README.md

 pak::pak("ctglab/ReViewCNV")
 ```

-It is also possible to insatll the Dockerized version of the app (see below).
+It is also possible to install the Dockerized version of the app (see below).
 </p>
 <p align="justify">
 The ShinyApp has been developed in R (v.
-4.4.1) using RStudio as IDE and the following R libraries: arrow, bslib, dplyr, htmlwidgets,plotly, shiny, shinyHugePlot and stringr.
+4.4.5) using RStudio as IDE and the following R libraries: arrow, bslib, dplyr, htmlwidgets,plotly, shiny, shinyHugePlot and stringr.
 The base image used for the Dockerfile is rhub/rminimal.
 </p>

 <br/>